stytchauth/stytch-node-sms/README.md

 ##### 3. Login

-Visit `http://localhost:4567` and login with your email.
+Visit `http://localhost:4567` and login by sms passcode!
-Then check for the Stytch email and click the sign in button.
-You should be signed in!